Article Table Of Contents

 What you are left with is a "Cost of Living Index" by taking the average rank of each of these metrics for each city.

-The place with the lowest cost of living in Hawaii according to the data is Hilo.
+The place with the lowest cost of living in Hawaii according to the data is Waihee-Waiehu.
+You can download the data here.

 There You Have It Mr. Or Mrs. Hawaii Cheapskate

-If you’re looking at the cost of living numbers in Hawaii, this is an accurate list of the most affordable places to live in hawaii for 2019.
+If you're looking at the cost of living numbers in Hawaii, this is an accurate list of the most affordable places to live in Hawaii for 2020.

 Here's a look at the most expensive cities in Hawaii according to the data: